Policies and Inclusion

 - December 25th

 Temple Beth Ami strives to integrate inclusion into every aspect of our community.
-Jewish continuity is dependent upon enabling and empowering every Jewish individual to become actively involved in all aspects of Temple life.
-We are committed to making our synagogue, services and schools accessible to the everyone who wishes to participate.
+Jewish continuity is dependent upon enabling and empowering every individual to become actively involved in all aspects of Temple life.
+We are committed to making our synagogue, services, and schools accessible to everyone who wishes to participate.
 Inclusion is not only about training and accommodations, it is about attitude and commitment.
 If, at any time, you have a situation that requires accommodation, please contact our Executive Director, Debbie Ezrin, and we will make every effort to assist you.